 Arctic Visitors – Snowy Owls Head South

-Snowy Owls This Far South?
 Last weekend, two friends and I made a day trip to the Vancouver area to do a little birdwatching.
 We on the West Coast are very lucky this year to have a large number of Snowy Owls wintering at Boundary Bay.
-This is not a yearly event, as Snowy Owls … Continue reading
+This is not a yearly event, as Snowy Owls tend to remain in the northern Arctic.
+However, the owls occasionally venture this far south when their main food source (lemmings, primarily) is scarce in the arctic tundra.
+This happens every four years or so, as the lemming population cycles through boom and bust phases.
+This year the Snowies were first sighted in the bay in late November; their last visit to this area in high numbers was about five years ago.

 Have You Met Elk Falls Yet?